wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Formicarium
 ===========
-Formicarium is a simple widget meant to be embedded in Wikipedia articles about Langton's ant.
-It's part of the WikiWidgets project, aimed at helping readers to understand topics by means of interactive widgets.
+Formicarium is a simple widget for Wikipedia articles about Langton's ant.
+It's part of the WikiWidgets project, aimed at helping readers to understand topics by adding interactive widgets to the articles.

 Bugs
 ----